joao-fontenele/express-prometheus-middleware/README.md

 ### Example prometheus queries

-In the examples below, Suppose you tagged your application as "myapp".
+In the examples below, Suppose you tagged your application as "myapp", in the prometheus scrapping config.

 #### Running instances